 For a completely unique perspective of Queenstown, take a leap from The Ledge Bungy.
 Open at night during the winter months, The Ledge is located on Bob’s Peak and is a pretty epic spot to take in the Queenstown lights.
 It’s known for its insane aerial views, so definitely worth a go if you’re wanting to take your adventure to extreme heights.
 It’s worth noting that you'll need to take the Skyline Gondola to reach the Ledge Bungy—you can't drive up.

 Spent all your money living it up?
-Here's the best free things to do in Queenstown.
+Here are the best free things to do in Queenstown.

 Image credit: AJ Hackett Bungy New Zealand, Phil Botha